Man Accused Of Bribing AT&T Employees In Conspiracy To Unlock Millions Of Phones

 The malware "used valid AT&T network credentials that belonged to co-conspirators and others, without authorization, to interact with AT&T's internal protected computer network and process automated unauthorized unlock requests submitted from an external server," the indictment states.

 In exchange for their help, the AT&T employees allegedly received a total of more than $1 million in bribes.
-More than two million phones were unlocked because of the conspiracy, according to the indictment.
+More than 2 million phones were unlocked because of the conspiracy, according to the indictment.

 Fahd's alleged scheme started no later than April 2012, according to the indictment, and lasted about five years.